hahajska/TomasSchlogl/README.md

 <sub>
 I am a high school student and one day, I wanna become a web developer.
-I started programming on March 3rd 2020.
-It was long and hard journey, but I got used to it!
+I started programming on March 3rd 2020. :hourglass: It was long and hard journey, but I got used to it!
-I am looking forward to spend more time on programming and scripting.
+I am looking forward to spend more time on programming and scripting. :rocket:
 </sub>
 <br>
 <br>